NotBrianZach/bza/README.md

 https://www.reddit.com/r/singularity/comments/11ho23y/first_post_in_reddit_mistakely_used_a_text_post/

-and a within a couple minutes (well, techincally, i had started working a bit the day before on a book2quiz concept), after some good ole reddit arguing, i started writing this
+and a within a couple minutes (well, techincally, i had started working a bit the day before on a book2quiz concept (it did still involve chunking through book just like this)), after some good ole reddit arguing, i started writing this

 [original link](https://github.com/NotBrianZach/gptbook2quiz)